Robotic Surgery Procedures

 Diseases of the stomach include a variety of conditions, including ulcers, tumors, obstructions, and dysfunction.
 Some conditions are benign, others malignant.
 In most cases, minimally invasive robotic surgery can be performed to treat your disease.

-Want To Learn More About Robotic Hernia Surgery?
+Want To Learn More About Robotic Surgery Procedures?

 Surgeons have found that robotic surgery provides a better range of motion, flexibility and vision during surgery.
 While most patients can undergo various robotic surgery procedures in Ramsey, it is best to seek experienced professionals first.
 Dr. Anthony Pozzessere is a renowned robotic surgeon in Bergen County, New Jersey who demonstrates a patient-centered treatment approach.